PetyrB2/22AprEnable1_IMS/README.md

 ==================================================================

-# 2. An exmaple of using the application to READ all Customers:
+# 2. An example of using the application to READ all Customers:

 OUR MENU Pops up: